megnergit/iot-rabbitmq-k8s-m2/README.md

 - neo4j is already running as a docker container on Raspberry Pi.

-0. Stop Kafka experiment.
+0. Stop Kafka experiment
 1. Deploy RabbitMQ Cluster Operator on kubernetes
-2. Create a RabbitMQ cluster.
+2. Create a RabbitMQ cluster
-3. Change ClusterIP to NodePort
+3. Add NodePort to access from local
-5. Write IoT device simulator in Java
+4. Write IoT device simulator in Java

 For this entire experiments ChatGPT helped me a lot.
 ---